+We start with a suggestion: to analyze algorithms one should extend the language of mathematical theory.
+It means that the set of well formed expressions of a language of a theory, should contain the properly defined set of algorithms (or programs) aside of sets of terms and formulas.
+See figure 1.
 In algorithmics the natural numbers and Euclid's algorithm play a significant role.
-(In the most used programming languages one encounters the structure of unsigned integers.)
-For example, in some programming languages we find a class Int.
+(In the most used programming languages one encounters the structure of unsigned integers, i.e. natural numbers.)
+Moreover, in some programming languages we find a class2 Int.
 The details of implementation can be hidden (even covered by patents).
 One may doubt, whether such a class is a proper model, and of which theory.
-In the appendix A we show such a class Cn that satisfies the axioms of the theory of addition.
-We are also showing that for some arguments the computations of Euclid's algorithm need not to be finite.
+In the appendix A we show a class Cn that satisfies the axioms of the theory of addition.
+We are also showing that for some objects of class Cn as arguments, the computations of Euclid's algorithm need not to be finite.